 What is the level of safety of phytotherapy in pediatrics?

-Phytotherapy or natural medicine with plants is based mainly on the traditional use of certain plants to treat certain diseases or health effects.
+Phytotherapy is based mainly on the traditional use of certain plants to treat certain diseases or health effects.
 This traditional use has transcended for centuries, and today, many remedies used in children are still based on popular wisdom.